-The years of trauma, negative experience and unhealthy habits had caught up with me - not only physically but mentally, too.
+The years of trauma, negative experiences and unhealthy habits had caught up with me - not only physically but mentally, too.
 I found myself tumbling down the runway with nowhere to go but rock bottom.

 Time for help

-So, I made the difficult decision that it was time to reach out for help.
+I made the difficult decision that it was time to reach out for help.
 It’s never an easy thing to do, but on realizing that I wasn't getting out of this alone, there was nothing else for me to do.

 Fast-forward some time and I had seen six different counsellors, psychologists and psychiatrists.